Myron Bolitar series: Description

 Introduced in the first book of the series, Deal Breaker, Win is a 31-year-old bachelor working closely with Myron Bolitar, his best friend since college.
 Win is also very close to Esperanza Diaz, Myron's assistant (and later business partner) whom he meets through Myron.

 Win's hair is described as blond, perfect length, parted on the right side.
 His features are classical patrician, almost too handsome, like something crafted in porcelain.
 His attire is always thoroughbred prep—pink shirts, polo shirts, monogrammed shirts, khaki pants, golf pants, white bucks (Memorial Day to Labor Day), or wing tips (Labor Day to Memorial Day) on his feet.
 He is even said to have a strange accent, one that did not originate from any particular geographical location as much as from his prep school, Exeter.
 He is an excellent golfer, with a three handicap; he is a fifth-generation member of Merion Golf Club in Philadelphia; and a third-generation member at Pine Valley in southern New Jersey.
 He has a perennial golf tan, one of those where the color could be found only in the arms (short-sleeve shirts) and a V-shape in the neck (open alligator shirt).
 It is also said that Win’s skin never gets tanned—instead his skin burns.
 People are said to hate him on sight for his looks and money.

-The Coben novel Shelter (2011), the first book in the series centered on Myron's nephew Mickey Bolitar, introduces the character Ema Wyatt who later becomes Mickey's girlfriend.
+The Coben novel Shelter (2011), the first book in the series centered on Myron's nephew Mickey Bolitar, introduces the character Ema Wyatt who later becomes Mickey's best friend.
 The Myron Bolitar novel Home (2016) reveals that Ema is Win's secret daughter, the offspring of his affair with actress Angelica Wyatt.